Quick Guide to Set Up WooCommerce related products

 WooCommerce related products: cross-sells in cart

-Apart from these, WooCommerce will also show a small related type of products section automatically on each product page.
+Apart from these, WooCommerce will also show a small related products section automatically on each product page.
 Those are lined up based on the product category or product tags they share with the currently viewed item.
 You'll usually find those listings at the very bottom of the product page or you can add them via shortcode.

 The downside of how WooCommerce displays related products

-Overall, the most common issues with the default way of displaying related products in WooCommerce are:
+The most common issues with the default way of displaying related products in WooCommerce are:

 • Related products are buried on the product pages or in the shopping cart.